JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/sort-collections.md

 This rule provides different error messages depending on the type of collection being sorted:

-- **For `scripts`**: _"Entries in 'scripts' are not lexically sorted and grouped by lifecycles"_
+- **For `scripts`**: _"Entries in 'scripts' are not in lexicographical order and grouped by lifecycles"_
-- **For other collections**: _"Entries in '{{ key }}' are not lexically sorted"_
+- **For other collections**: _"Entries in '{{ key }}' are not in lexicographical order"_

-This distinction helps clarify the different sorting behaviors between lifecycle-aware scripts and simple lexical ordering for other collections.
+This distinction helps clarify the different sorting behaviors between lifecycle-aware scripts and simple lexicographical ordering for other collections.